Clarence Becker explains how to select the right memory care facility for those who have dementia or Alzheimer's.

-The amount of care which is needed
+The amount of care that is needed

 The room size of your loved one's unit